DeviaVir/zenbot/README.md

 # !ALPHA SOFTWARE.
 DO NOT USE FOR REAL TRADES.

-zenbot is a passive trading bot for [GDAX](https://gdax.com/). zen trusts other bots and people.
+zenbot is a passive trading bot for [GDAX](https://gdax.com/). zen trusts the market and bases its decisions on volume triggers. it is "passive" because instead of doing its own analysis, it relies on the self-interest of other traders in the system.

 ## Usage